Apollo 18 (album): Don't Tread on the Cut-Up Snake World Tour

 In support of Apollo 18, They Might Be Giants embarked on a tour across the United States, Europe and Asia.
 The tour was named the "Don't Tread on the Cut-Up Snake World Tour 1992", a reference to the Gadsden flag and the "Join, or Die" cartoon, with the "world tour" affix appended by Elektra Records.
 The band's largest tour up to that point, spanning the length of 1992, the Don't Tread on the Cut-Up Snake tour was also associated with ISY.
 Although they were initially hesitant about using live backing musicians, it was also the first tour for which Linnell and Flansburgh were joined by a live band, consisting of a rhythm section and saxophonist.
 They were encouraged to adopt the larger touring outfit by their Elektra A&R representative, Susan Drew.
 The band also expanded to include a regular rhythm guitarist, bass player and saxophone player for their subsequent studio recordings.

 The band's "O Tannenbaum" single was recorded during a sound check on the tour.
 The track would later reappear on the They Might Be Giants In...Holidayland EP, released in 2001.

 Promotional video

 A short video promoting Apollo 18 was produced by Elektra Records, in the vein of the previous Flood promo.
 In the video, graphic and video illustrations of certain songs are presented, in addition to samples of some of the songs.
 The video is arranged to resemble a traditional slide show presentation.
-The video also introduced the concept of the three "Power Spheres", from which the compilation album A User's Guide to They Might Be Giants: Melody, Fidelity, Quantity (2005) would take its subtitle.